New Jersey Child Support Attorney

 You might have noticed that two different worksheets were listed at the top of this page.
 One worksheet is for Sole Parenting, and the other is for Shared Parenting.
 The New Jersey Child Support Guidelines operate under the presumption that the child and/or children are living in a single household.
 However, this might not be the case.
 Where a child spends 2 or more overnights per week in the non-custodial parent’s household (104+ overnights in total per year), the Court can deem it to be Shared Parenting.
 If the overnight requirement is met, the parties must file a Parenting Plan with the Court to establish responsibilities and parenting time for each party.

 If the Court does find the parties to be in a Shared Parenting situation, the Shared Parenting Worksheet listed at the top of this page can be used.
 However, it is also worth noting that the Court has more wiggle room with the Shared Parenting guidelines versus the Sole Parenting Guidelines in New Jersey.
+Still have questions?
+Contact our New Jersey child support attorney for a free consultation.

 New Jersey Child Support Guidelines are Stringent